2018: A Year in Review

-This is my first blog post in about 6 months, though I’ve had another one that is on a technical subject (part two of the “Behind the Syntax” series) in drafts maybe 75% done for a couple months – I’m pretty far off from my goal of one blog post a month!
-I knew I would get there eventually, so I’m not that bummed out of it.
+This is my first blog post in about 6 months — I’m pretty far off from my goal of one blog post a month!
+I knew I would get there eventually, so I’m not that bummed out about it.
 I wish I hadn’t fallen off quite so hard though.

 Career